wp-plugins/mailmunch/readme.txt

 * Customizable email subscribe box wording and colors
 * Full HTML control of popover content
 * Simply export email subscribers in a .csv file
-* Quickly growth your email newsletter list
+* Quickly grow your email newsletter list
 * View email subscription analytics and statistics for all time

 = Beautiful Optin Form Designs =

-MailMunch Designer let's you choose from professionally designed high-converting themes.
+MailMunch Designer let's you choose from professionally designed high-converting popup themes.
 Each design has been maximized for high conversion rates.
 You can further customize the optin forms to match with your website or blog.

 = Connect With Major Email Providers =

 Easily connect with all major email marketing providers including Aweber, MailChimp, Constant Contact, GetResponse and Campaign Monitor.
-This means that if you use an email manager like MailChimp, your new subscribers can automatically subscribe to your list instantly.

-Alternately, you can simply set MailMunch to collect email addresses that you can export in CSV format.
+This means that if you use an email manager like MailChimp, your new email subscribers can automatically subscribe to your list instantly.
+Alternatively, you can simply export email subscribers in CSV format.

 = A/B Testing =

-Eliminate the guess work from your decisions and let MailMunch help you take conversion rates to the next level by A/B testing different content and templates.
+Eliminate the guess work from your decisions and let us help you take conversion rates to the next level by A/B testing different content and templates.
 You can create different optin forms and we'll tell you which one performs better.

 = Page Level Targeting =